-It's my finding that Options failed to comply with its regulatory obligations and good industry practice in accepting Mr Q's application to open a SIPP in order to invest in Salinas Sea.
-My aim in awarding fair compensation is to put Mr Q back into the position he would likely have been in had it not been for Options' failings.
-Had Options acted appropriately, I think it's more likely than not that Mr Q would have remained a member of the pension schemes he transferred into the SIPP.
-I appreciate that Options has said that it doesn't think Mr Q has suffered a loss.
-But it can't know that until the requisite calculations have taken place.
+I consider that Options failed to comply with its regulatory obligations and good industry practice and did not reject, as it should have done, Mr W's application to open a SIPP in order to invest in Salinas Sea and the ABC Bond.
+My aim in awarding fair compensation is to put Mr W back into the position he would likely have been in had it not been for Options' failings.

-I think Mr Q would have remained with his previous providers, however I cannot be certain that a value will be obtainable for what the previous policies would have been worth.
-I am satisfied what I have set out below is fair and reasonable, taking this into account and given what I understand of Mr Q's circumstances and objectives when he invested.
+I think Mr W would have remained with his previous providers, however I cannot be certain that values will be obtainable for what the previous policies would have been worth.
+I am satisfied what I have set out below is fair and reasonable, taking this into account and given what I understand of Mr W's circumstances and objectives when he invested.